mapto/trustyjohn/README.md

 **You can also see a current version of the [wireframe preview](https://gamej.am/).**

-Based on Brothers Grimm's [Trusty John](https://www.grimmstories.com/en/grimm_fairy-tales/faithful_john) fairy tale.
+The first interactive story is based on Brothers Grimm's [Trusty John](https://www.grimmstories.com/en/grimm_fairy-tales/faithful_john) fairy tale.

 Team discussions over [GGJ's discord](https://discord.gg/ggj).